Is Blogging Hard? The Truth About Making Money Blogging

 Starting a blog and making money from it is not as easy as many YouTube videos and online courses make it seem.
 The truth is, building a successful (and profitable) blog takes a lot of time, effort, experimentation, and consistency.

 So, is blogging hard?
-Well, it’s not hard to get a blog set up and off to the races with content creation today, but it is hard to make $10,000+ per month from a blog.
-Andy and I talk all about setting realistic expectations for blogging in this vid:
+Well, it’s not hard to get a blog set up and off to the races with content creation today.
+We have guides to picking the best WordPress theme and getting the right free plugins, but I’ll be the first to tell you it is hard to make $10,000+ per month from a blog.
+Andy and I talk all about setting realistic expectations for your blogging goals in this vid:

 Blogging is a journey that requires consistently trying out new strategies, experimenting with different approaches to attract readers, and reinventing yourself along the way.
 I’ve been earning from my blog for more than 10 years, and the primary driver of my blog’s income has shifted about every 2 years.